skip to content

 Aims

-1. to provide a course of basic comparative physiology, introducing students to the principles of normal biological function in a wide range of organisms;
+1. provide a course of comparative physiology and neurobiology, introducing students to the principles of normal biological function in a wide range of organisms;

-2. to prepare students for subsequent biological courses that require an understanding of the physiology of organisms;
+2. prepare students for subsequent biological courses that require an understanding of physiology and/or neuroscience;

-4. to outline the physiology of bacteria and fungi;
+4. outline the physiology of bacteria and fungi;

-5. to consider the influence that body size has on physiology;
+5. consider the influence that body size has on physiology;

 Learning outcomes

-1. ave an enhanced knowledge and appreciation of the physiology of organisms;
+1. have an enhanced knowledge and appreciation of the physiology of organisms;

 2. be able to explain the similarities and differences in how animals and plants maintain an internal steady state, how they acquire nutrients and how they detect and respond to changes in their environments;